-The annual Environmental Law symposium at Lewis & Clark in 2015 will focus on Developments in the Public Trust Doctrine and will be dedicated to the memory of Joe Sax and will honor the contributions of Hap Dunning.Participating academics will include Carol Rose, Richard Lazarus, Mary Wood, Hap Dunning, Gerald Torres, John Dernbach, Robin Craig, Alex Klass, Rick Frank, Dan Farber, Jim Huffman, Michael Blumm, Erin Ryan, and others.
+The annual Environmental Law symposium at Lewis & Clark in 2015 will focus on Developments in the Public Trust and will be dedicated to the memory of Joe Sax and will honor the contributions of Hap Dunning.Participating academics will include Richard Lazarus, Mary Wood, Hap Dunning, Gerald Torres, John Dernbach, Robin Craig, Alexandra Klass, Richard Frank, Dan Farber, Jim Huffman, Michael Blumm, Erin Ryan, and others.

 This CLE is sponsored by the Oregon Law Institute of Lewis & Clark Law School and the Columbia River Inter-Tribal Fish Commission.

 - Legal Landscape: Managing Floodplains and Restoring Salmon

 Tickets for An Evening with Bill the Science Guy in the Pamplin Sports Center are now SOLD OUT.
 A free simulcast of An Evening with Bill Nye the Science Guy will be shown in the Agnes Flanagan Chapel.
 Tickets are not required for the simulcast.

 Bill Nye — scientist, engineer, comedian, author, and inventor—will bring his special brand of pop culture science literacy to Portland on Saturday, October 25 at 7 p.m. at the Pamplin Sports Center at Lewis & Clark, 0615 SW Palatine Hill Road.
 The event is open to public; doors open at 6 p.m.